asyml/texar/examples/bert/README.md

 * Use of pre-trained Google BERT models in Texar
 * Building and fine-tuning on downstream tasks
 * Distributed training of the models
+* Use of Texar `TFRecordData` module for data loading and processing

 ## Quick Start